Skip Navigation

 Because rabbit ear mites can live for up to three weeks off a host animal, it is important to decontaminate hutches, cages, burrows, feeding sources, and other items in the infested animal's environment.

 Physically remove all contaminated and potentially contaminated bedding.
-It is nearly impossible to chemically decontaminate the large surface area of bedding whether paper, straw, hay, or wood chips.
-It is best to just remove it all and replace with fresh, clean bedding.
+It is nearly impossible to decontaminate the large surface area of bedding whether paper, straw, hay, or wood chips.
+It is best to just remove it all and replace it with fresh, clean bedding.

 References